jlegatheaux/cnss/README.md

 link 0.0 1.0 10000000 10 0.0 0.0 down
 ```

-introduces a link from interface 0 of node 0 to interface 0 of node 1 with 10 Mbps bit rate, 0.0 error rate, 0.0 jitter strating in state down.
+introduces a link from interface 0 of node 0 to interface 0 of node 1 with 10 Mbps bit rate, 0.0 error rate, 0.0 jitter and starting in state down.

-The configuration file can also introduce several type of events to be fired at given time step.
+The configuration file can also introduce several type of events to be fired at given time steps.
 The general syntax is *event_name time_of_event event_parameters*.
 Here are examples of the possible ones.

 ```
 traceroute 12000 origin_node destination_node